 Follow all safety instructions provided in your equipment operator’s manual before diagnosing, repairing, or operating.
 Consult a professional if you don’t have the skills, or knowledge or are not in the condition to perform the repair safely.

 Reasons Your Lawn Tractor Cuts Uneven

-A dull or worn mower blades can beat up your grass and cause them to turn brown a couple days after mowing.
-The ends of the blades can become so worn they are think and rounded.
+Dull or worn mower blades can beat up your grass and cause them to turn brown a couple of days after mowing.
+The ends of the blades can become so worn they are thin and rounded.
 This will leave strips of grass in between the blades.